AntonioRochaAZ/CPP-Game/README.md

 - Create a player Entity type where we can generalize some behaviour (projectile creation, other attacks, the label above their head, and so on).
 This will be useful to then generalize the KeyboardController Component later.
+- Delete some of the Collider component's constructors (too many, definitely not all used).
 - Optimize rendering (stop rendering objects off-screen) (Must think if this really is necessary, and if so, when).
 - Make updating independent of FPS.